Maximum Heart Rate Calculator

 What are beta blockers, and why does the HRmax Calculator ask if I use them?

 Beta blockers are medication used for diseases like heart failure, angina and hypertension.
-Beta blockers inhibit the action of adrenalin, and will therefore lower the heart rate.
+Beta blockers inhibit the action of adrenaline, and will therefore lower the heart rate.
 Read more.

 Send us an e-mail: